samson84/my-recipes/README.md

 # README

+## Installation

+Install the rails dependencies:

+`bundle install`

+Install the javascript dependencies:

+`npm ci`

+Run the dev server

+`./bin/dev`

+(Tested on linux.)

 ## Requirements

 ### User stories

-- [ ] As a user I can able to search for an ingredient.
+- [x] As a user I can able to search for an ingredient.
   - [x] create & config the initial app
   - [x] add an initial database structure
   - [x] seed the db from the json
   - [x] add a model for the ingredient search
-  - [ ] add the controller for the ingredient search
+  - [x] add the controller for the ingredient search
-  - [ ] add an SPA to the app (js, build pipeline)
+  - [x] add an SPA to the app (js, build pipeline)
-  - [ ] add a react app for search
+  - [x] add a react app for search
-- [ ] As a user I can add multiple ingredients to my search.
+- [x] As a user I can add multiple ingredients to my search.
-- [ ] As a user I can receive a list of suitable recipes.
+- [x] As a user I can receive a list of suitable recipes.
-- [ ] The recipes are sorted based on the number of missing ingredients.
+- [x] The recipes are sorted based on a relevance.
+The relevance is higher, if the given ingredients present more likely in the recipe ingredient list.
+(Free text search based).

 ## Worklog

 - Initialize a new rails application, connects postgres, set up dev env, 1.5 h
 - Trying to figure out how to parse the ingredients of the receipes.
 It is really complicated and not future proof, so I changed to a full text search concept, which has a pretty good support in Postgres.
 Create a seeder.
 4h
+- Implementing the search SQL and the free text search in ingredients, add a React SPA, 4h

+## Improvement Ideas

+- nicer UI implementation
--
+- rate limiter protection
+- add the recipe's full ingredient list to the search result
+- add a link to the site, where the instructions can be found
+- prod Puma configuration + deploying to Heroku